Skip to the main content.

 The Role of Finance Technology in Forecasting

 Many organizations still rely heavily on spreadsheets for forecasting.
 While spreadsheets can be useful tools, they often introduce challenges even when forecasting appears relatively straightforward.
+Click each theme to explore the limits of spreadsheets and how modern platforms address them.

 Common spreadsheet limitations include:

-• Excessive spreadsheets, unruly tabs and broken formulas
+• Excessive spreadsheets, unruly tabs, and broken formulas

 • Version control problems